 As a Columbus native, Joey grew up in a hockey focused family.
 The Hockey Stop was founded by his father and became the family's passion.
 Throughout childhood, Joey couldn't seem to stay away from the rink.
 During his career, he played for the Ohio AAA Blue Jackets and advanced to collegiate hockey at The University of Akron.
 Joey graduated with a Bachelor’s degree in Political Science, Criminal Justice and Conflict Management.
 While living in Cleveland, Joey had the privilege of becoming the director of the Canton-Akron Hockey Association and full-time skills coach for the Ohio Hockey Academy.

 Living in Columbus the last four years, Joey has worked with over three hundred youth hockey players.
-He is currently the hockey director for CAHA and coach for the Columbus Academy Varsity hockey team.
+He is the head coach for Battery Elite and coach for the Columbus Academy Varsity hockey team.
 Joey’s hockey training focuses on individual skill improvement.
 It is his job to work with athletes to correct certain skills with the use of technology and modern techniques.
 Joey maintains a fun training environment while pushing athletes to bring out the best performance that they can.

 Jake Trask was born and raised in Saskatoon, Canada.
 He played youth hockey for the Saskatoon Blazers U18AAA team before being drafted to Kamloops Blazers of the Western Hockey League.
 He scored 141 points in the WHL before he spent eight years playing professional hockey in the ECHL and SPHL.
 Jake has been a skills coach at The Battery for two years and is now the Hockey Director.